More clarity for understanding your cellar

 A quick summary for understanding your cellar at a glance

-The cellar also includes a quick stock summary with fast metrics.
+The cellar includes a quick stock summary with fast metrics.
 This matters because a useful cellar is not only checked wine by wine.
 Sometimes you need a broader reading of your collection.

 That summary helps you understand: